 Several quantities such as height, weight, length, objects, population, etc can be compared in terms of ratio.
 Generally, it is expressed using the word “to” i.e. such as red balls to black balls.
 There are other two notations of expressing it, one by using “:” (9:12) which is called odds notation and another one is fractional notation using “/” (9/12).
 Another important thing to be followed is the order.
 When we say the ratio of red balls to black balls, the number representing red ball must come first i.e. 9:12 is not same as 12:9.

-It does not compare not only the quantities of similar dimensions but also that of different dimensions.
-For example, women are to men in a population, boys are to girls in a class etc. are a comparison of same dimensions while speed is to time is a comparison of two different dimensions.
+It compares not only the quantities of similar dimensions but also that of different dimensions.
+For example, women are to men in a population, boys are to girls in a class etc. are a comparison of the same dimensions while speed is to time is a comparison of two different dimensions.

 Solve: From the figure below, compare the number of stars to circles in the given rectangle.

 Solution: The number of stars in the rectangle=6

 The number of circles in the rectangle=4

 There are various types of ratios in Maths.
 They are:

 - Compounded Ratio: The compounded ratio of the two ratios a : b and c : d is the ratio ac : bd, and that of a : b, c : d and e : f is the ratio ace : bdf.